 The other day I was watching an episode of Masters of None where Aziz Ansari was making fresh carbonara.
-Now I’m not a huge fan of creamy pastas, but when I watched him devour that bowl, my mouth was salivating.
-It was right than and there that I added “make pasta” on my to-do list for the week.
+Now I’m not a huge fan of creamy pasta, but when I watched him devour that bowl, my mouth was salivating.
+It was right then and there that I added “make pasta” on my to-do list for the week.
 Wanting to get rid of some extra lemon basil ricotta I had, I decided to make own creamy pasta.
 Here is lemon basil mascarpone fettuccine with shrimp, using mascarpone and lemon basil ricotta to create one creamy delicious sauce.
 Topped with crispy prosciutto and cherry tomatoes, you have the perfect summer pasta dish.

 **Helpful tips and common mistakes